Getting Started With Cloud Sites - Manage DNS Records

 Website domain information

-This section will allow you to manage your domains nameserver settings, register an unregistered domain (if applicable) and transfer your domain (if applicable).
+This section allows you to manage your domains nameserver settings, register an unregistered domain (if applicable) and transfer your domain (if applicable).

-This section will show you all of your DNS records, add new records, modify existing records and delete records.
+This section shows all of your DNS records, add new records, modify existing records and delete records.

 Add new record